slint-ui/slint/docs/layouting.md

 bottom left corner aligning with the corner of the window - it is updated whenever the `width` and `height` of the window changes.

-When specifying explicit values for any of the geometric properties, SixtyFPS requires you to attach a unit to the number.
+When specifying explicit values for any of the geometric properties, Slint requires you to attach a unit to the number.
 You can choose between two different units:

 * Logical pixels, using the `px` unit suffix.
 This is the recommended unit.